hzope6/hzope6.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2025-03-10
+date: 2025-06-17
 inline: true
 related_posts: false
 ---

-I've committed to Johns Hopkins for my PhD in Computer Science.
-Awarded Percy Pierre Doctoral Fellowship.
+Excited to join Microsoft Research this summer on the Machine Learning and Optimization Group in Seattle!